cybnity/foundation/implementations-line/cockpit-foundations/web-reactive-frontend/README.md

 - test.js
 - style.css

-An universal **src/components** folder include components that are shared across domains.
+### src/main sub-folder
+Dedicated to Docker image assembly controlled by Maven build tool that package the final deployable container image of the frontend web app.

 ### server folder
 Include files required by the Express http server implementation.

 ### public folder
 Include all the files and contents (e.g media files) that are publically accessible over the http service (e.g health check basic html file, favicon for browsers...).
+Be carefull that media required by components shall not be included in this folder!

+Files hosted in this directory shall only be referenced by HTML pages (e.g over %PUBLIC_URL% folder location variable name).

-### Other
+### node_modules folder
-Additional folders and artifacts are hosted by the project structure according to:
-- **main folder**: dedicated to Docker image assembly controlled by Maven build tool that package the final deployable container image of the frontend web app
+Contains all node packages that have been installed according to the specifics versions defined into the __package.json__ file.

 # COCKPIT-FOUNDATION COMPONENTS
 The source codes managed in this area of Foundation project are about the capabilities provided to the users (e.g web ui services provided to user's web browser) via the user interface layer.

-The implementation source codes realizes interactive functions provided by **UI Modules** (UI layer providing functional or technical capabilities) to deliver User eXperiences (UX) to the solution final users of CYBNITY solutions.
+The implementation source codes realizes interactive functions provided by __UI Modules__ (UI layer providing functional or technical capabilities) to deliver User eXperiences (UX) to the final users of CYBNITY solutions.

+## UI Components Styling
+The React bootstrap stack is integrated and reused for theming of the UI layer components.

+See [React Bootstrap documentation](https://react-bootstrap.github.io/docs/getting-started/introduction) for more help.

+### Customization
+Application customization of the Bootstrap theme or any Bootstrap variables is defined in the custom Sass file __src/custom.scss__.

+See [SASS documentation](https://getbootstrap.com/docs/5.3/customize/sass/) for help on customization via variables redefinition.